Depp’s lawyers play video showing Heard ‘attacked’ sister

 It shows Henriquez by a pool with friends, with one heard saying, “Did you get in a fight or something?” and “I can’t believe Amber beat your ass.”
 Another woman appears to inspect Henriquez’s cheek and arm, and Henriquez says she is not going to talk about it.

+After viewing the video in court, Henriquez said the argument with her sister had been a “verbal” one and that her friends were “trying to make a very, very boring story more interesting.”

+Henriquez also denied that she had any injuries when the video was recorded.
+Her friends were “looking for injuries that were not there, trying to create a narrative to make something more interesting, to create something out of nothing,” she said.

-Depp’s lawyer, David Sherborne, said it is “quite clear” that Heard assaulted her sister and that injuries to Henriquez are being examined on the tape.
+Depp’s lawyer, David Sherborne, had said earlier that it is “quite clear” that Heard assaulted her sister and that injuries to Henriquez are being examined on the tape.

-The lawyer representing News Group Newspapers, Sasha Wass, called the video “lighthearted” and said it showed “no evidence of any injuries.”
+In her testimony on Thursday, Henriquez said Depp hit Heard “multiple times” during an alleged incident at the couple’s Los Angeles apartment in March 2015.
+She also said that her sister had punched Depp on that occasion but only to defend her because she believed Depp was going to push her down the stairs.

+Sherborne said Henriquez had “tailored” her evidence “to meet” her sister’s version of events.

 In her four days of testimony this week, Heard, 34, accused Depp of an array of acts of violence, including throwing bottles at her “like grenades,” headbutting her and even of stubbing out a cigarette on his cheek.
 She has claimed that she often feared for her life during their tempestuous relationship.